Aviah/one-click-django-server/README.md

 7. Run setup:
     `root@li1234# cd one-click-django-server; ./setup.sh`

-8. Reboot the server, and ssh:
+8. Reboot the server.
+Check the website with a browser!

+9. Check SSH w/o password:
 ```
-    you@dev-machine$ ssh root@PUB.IP.IP.IP
+    you@dev-machine$ ssh PUB.IP.IP.IP
     you@my-django-server$ echo "Hello Server"
 ```

-9. Add the django server to your local hosts file:
+11. Add the django server to your local hosts file:
     `you@dev-machine: sudo nano /etc/hosts`

-10. Check:
+12. Check:
     `you@dev-machine: ssh my-django-server`